Lefties welcome: UK hotel launches ‘left-handed experience’ package

 A five-star resort in Northern Ireland has launched a luxury package aimed at just a small segment of the population.

-During April, left-handers can book a special stay at Loch Erne Resort, with rooms “specially created with their needs in mind”.
+During April, left-handers can book a special stay at Lough Erne Resort, with rooms “specially created with their needs in mind”.

 The Left Handed April Experience features an overnight stay in the Fermanagh Lakelands, a five-course dinner in the Catalina restaurant and a lakeside breakfast, all “adapted” to meet the needs of lefties.